-The Format Chart Frame pane allows you to change additional properties, such as its visibility and locked status on the layout, as well as its placement.
+The Format Chart Frame pane allows you to change additional properties, such as the chart frame's visibility and locked status on the layout, as well as its placement.
 If a layer has multiple charts, you can also change the chart that the chart frame is referencing.

 - On the Layout view, right-click a chart and click Properties.

 The Format Chart Frame pane appears.

 - On the Format Chart Frame pane, on the Options tab, you can change the chart frame's Name and Visibility.

 - If there are multiple charts for a given layer, you can change the chart that the map frame is referencing from the Chart drop-down menu.

 - You can also choose to Only show chart data that is visible in the map frame.
 With this option, only data that is visible on the map is included in the chart.
-This is particularly useful when you using map series.
+This is particularly useful when you are using map series.
 If a map series is defined, you can choose whether to chart data that is visible anywhere in the map frame or data that is inside the current map series page shape.

 - To change the chart frame's size and position, click the Placement tab.